jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 ```sh
 kubectl apply -f kic/extService-Calculator-Ingress.yaml
 ```
 2) Call the `calculator` through the Kong Ingress.
 See example in topic above (How configure and test `calculator` Web Service in Kong Gateway).
-Replace `localhost:8000` by the `hostname:port` of the Kong gateway in Kurbenetes
+Replace `localhost:8000` by the `hostname:port` of the Kong gateway in Kubernetes

 ## How test XML Handling plugins with `calculator`
 ### Example #1: Request | `XSLT TRANSFORMATION - BEFORE XSD`: adding a Tag in XML request by using XSLT